uwcsc/codeybot/README.md

 [![Build](https://github.com/uwcsc/codeybot/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/uwcsc/codeybot/actions/workflows/build.yml?query=branch%3Amaster)

+## Required config variables

+Set these accordingly within the correct config folder.
+If you are testing locally, use the `/config/dev` folder for local configurations.

+- `TARGET_GUILD_ID`: the guild (server) in which coffee chats are being held.
+- `COFFEE_ROLE_ID`: the ID of the role the bot will use to decide who is enrolled into coffeechats.
+- `NOTIF_CHANNEL_ID`: the ID of the channel the bot will send system notifications to.
+- `MOD_CHANNEL_ID` : the ID of the discord mod channel.

 ## Required environment variables

+Set these into your `.env` file.
+Make sure to not push these changes to git.

 - `BOT_TOKEN`: the token found in the bot user account.
-- `NOTIF_CHANNEL_ID`: the ID of the channel the bot will send system notifications to.
-- `MOD_CHANNEL_ID` : the ID of the discord mod channel
+IF THIS TOKEN IS REVEALED, ANYONE CAN CONTROL YOUR BOT.

 ## Prerequisites